Cheeky-Monkey-Media/louie/README.md

 Once you have finished theming the first page (home/standard) - take a screenshot and replace screenshot.png with a true representation of the theme.

-## Things to consider

-As this is a theme, you should remove the .git folder after cloning.
-Then, commit with the rest of your project.
-An easy way to do this is by running `npm run degit`.

 ## Todos

 - Test everything.
 Break somethings.
 Fix important things.